Nazme10/IoT-Smart-Farm-Threat-Monitoring-System/README.md

 ![License](https://img.shields.io/badge/License-MIT-red)

-# IoT-Smart-Farm-Threat-Monitoring-System
+# 🌱 IoT-Based Smart Farm Threat Monitoring System
 IoT-based Smart Farm Threat Monitoring System using Cisco Packet Tracer with DHCP, IoT sensors, smart automation, and real-time monitoring.

-# 🌱 IoT-Based Smart Farm Threat Monitoring System

 ---

-## 📖 Overview
+##  Overview

 Traditional farming often relies on manual monitoring, making it difficult to respond quickly to environmental changes and security threats.
 This project demonstrates how IoT technologies can be integrated into agriculture to create an automated smart farming environment.